-Even if it’s as simple as a quick 15-minute walk by yourself, a cup of coffee in your favorite armchair or catching up on the new must-see Netflix series – make sure there’s something in your day that’s just for you.
+Even if it’s as simple as a quick 15-minute walk by yourself, a cup of coffee in your favorite armchair with a cosy pair of slippers or catching up on the new must-see Netflix series – make sure there’s something in your day that’s just for you.

 Tender Loving Care

 A little TLC for your body is also really good for you – and we don’t mean dieting and exercising to lose that baby weight – we just mean staying connected to your body and keeping it well and moving.

 Why not try a little stretching when you get a spare moment?

 Fit in bit of yoga – just even 15 minutes.
 Getting the stress and tension out of your body regularly is important; holding it there can lead to all sorts of aches, pains and tensions.